rodriguezjorgex/code-dot-org/frontend/packages/component-library-styles/CONTRIBUTING.md

 ### ✅ Best Practices:

-- Use present tense (“add” not “added”).
+- Use present tense singular form (“add” not “added”, not “adds”).
-- Use lowercase for the type and scope.
 - Keep the description concise and specific.

 ## 📚 Need Help?